 Parents living in poverty may have more dependents to care for, including children, elderly family members and extended relatives.
 There are complex and surprising reasons why families in poverty may have large families: it’s not as simple as not having access to contraception.
 These range from high child mortality rates, to limited access to education, to religion, to a need for extra labour.
 Learn more here.

 7. Increased disaster risk in the developing world

-Cyclones, earthquakes, and floods are hazards but they become disastrous when you introduce poverty.
+Weather events like cyclones, earthquakes, volcanic eruptions and floods are hazards but they become disastrous when you introduce poverty.
 Weak infrastructure, flimsy buildings, and rapid population growth increase the risk of disaster in the developing world.
 Natural disasters are significant barriers to overcoming poverty in countries and families that are already vulnerable.

 How Compassion’s Child Sponsorship Program Helps to Break the Poverty Cycle

 Every child in Compassion’s Child Sponsorship Program has the opportunity to go to school and receive an education.
 Our child development workers create a tailored plan for each child and provide what is needed for them to continue their educational development.
 Staff often provide extra tutoring at Compassion child development centres.

 As part of our program, children receive an annual health checkup and treatment for any issues that arise.
 Compassion’s Medical fund also covers expenses in times of accidents, sickness or the need for surgery.
 It means children can receive the specific care and treatment they need to remain healthy.
 Importantly, children also learn about initiatives that improve quality of life and focus on preventative measures.
 This means children will learn to keep themselves healthy throughout their lives.

 Children who are malnourished receive extra nutritional support, while all children receive supplemental food or meals to help keep them healthy.
 If children’s health is being significantly impacted by inadequate access to safe water in their community, Compassion child development centres may distribute water filters or install a borehole well.